Ancient Wisdom: Inspiring Stories That Will Touch Your Soul

 "You didn't teach me anything today," said the disciple irritated by the whole situation, after he fell for the thousandth time.

-"And how should I deal with them?", asked the puzzled disciple.
+"And how should I deal with my mistakes?", asked the puzzled disciple.

 "In the same way you should have faced every fall you have taken today", the master answered.
 "Instead of cursing when you fell, you should have tried to understand first what made you slip."